 On February 19th, 2019, council endorsed a Terms of Reference for the Railway Lands Area Redevelopment Plan that established the boundary of planning area and a summary of what council expected to be addressed in the ARP.
 It also allowed the applicant, Liricon, to commence work on plan.
 There are two phases of planning that will require public engagement: the concept stage, which informs the draft ARP, and the submission of the draft ARP, which is based on proven concepts.

-In 2021, Liricon will be active in the community so residents can learn more and share their input on the ARP.
-The purpose of this engagement is to hear local input and respond to questions so they can refine the final ARP submitted to the Town of Banff.
+In 2021 and 2022, Liricon was active in the community so residents could learn more and share their input on the ARP.
+The purpose of this engagement was to hear local input and respond to questions so they could refine the final ARP submitted to the Town of Banff.

-This second stage of public engagement will give Liricon an opportunity to listen and further understand feedback and questions from the community.
-A What We Heard Report will summarize this input and will be published here once completed.
+This second stage of public engagement has provided Liricon an opportunity to listen and further understand feedback and questions from the community.

 Engagement Phase 1: Conceptual Stage